Preparing Your Home for Hail: Eight Ways to Reduce Hail Damage

 It’s a useful skill to know how to assess your home for damage after a hailstorm, but just as important is learning ways and means to protect the most vulnerable parts of your home during the storm.
 The more damage limitation you can do, the better shape your house will be in once the storms pass.

-So, let’s check out our five ways to reduce hail damage and keep from making expensive repairs to the house!
+So, let’s check out our eight ways to reduce hail damage and keep from making expensive repairs to the house!

 Exterior & Garage Doors

-Choose materials for your exterior doors that are dent resistant.
-While the winds and hail may not knock your door down (we hope!), they can sure do a number on the aesthetic of your home.
+Choose materials for your exterior doors that are dent-resistant.
+While the winds and hail may not knock your door down (we hope!), they can sure do a number on your home’s aesthetic.

 Windows

-Windows can be more vulnerable to damage from hail stones than any other facet of the house.
-One solution for minimising the damage is to build window shutters onto the exterior wall; while such shutters have a reputation for being an eyesore (or even garish) they can be designed tastefully, and offer an impenetrable barrier to hail over winter.
+Windows can be more vulnerable to damage from hailstones than any other part of the house.
+One solution for minimizing the damage is to build window shutters onto the exterior wall.
+While such shutters have a reputation for being an eyesore (or even garish), they can be designed tastefully and offer an impenetrable barrier to hail over winter.
 You could even install them only for the winter months, and they could help lock in heat.

 Preventative Roof Maintenance

-The biggest threat to your roof is already-damaged, aged or worn tiles, leaving gaps to the vulnerable surface beneath.
-What you should try to do during the warmer months is to take a trip up to the roof (or get someone to go for you) and inspect the battlefield: are any shingles missing or damaged?
+The biggest threat to your roof is already-damaged, aged, or worn tiles, leaving gaps in the vulnerable surface beneath.
+What you should try to do during the warmer months is take a trip up to the roof (or have someone go for you) and inspect the battlefield: are any shingles missing or damaged?
 Any major defects or poor maintenance in general?
 Report these problems to your insurance provider and get everything up to scratch for next winter.

 Of course, we’re advocates for hiring roofing professionals (like us) vs. DIY.